Charllo/UK-Crime-Map/README.md

 ## Credits

-Thanks to [@Cutwell](https://github.com/cutwell) for tidying up the structure and fixing the `mode()` problem, and helping with several other bugs
+Thanks to [@Cutwell](https://github.com/cutwell) for tidying up the structure and helping with the `mode()` problem, and helping with several other bugs

 All custom icons by [Icons8](https://icons8.com)

 ## ToDo

- - Replace `current location` with search bar to find a location by name / address
  - Add FAQ button/menu
  - Add a statistics window that shows more info about the area
  - Add filters for different crimes in the `Icons` menu